 The full Swanton Morley School Admissions Policy* can be downloaded from the Policies page.

 *Please note – Applications for admission to all Norfolk primary and secondary schools must be made through the local authority’s admissions department.
 The Norfolk County School Admissions Department can be accessed at www.norfolk.gov.uk/Childrens_services/Schools/School_admissions/.

 Swanton Morley Primary School is a successful school that works hard to meet the needs of all children.
-Our primary aim is for the children to enjoy their time here, learning through a wide and varied curriculum that provides real life context and experiences.
+Our aim is for the children to enjoy their time here, learning through a wide and varied curriculum that provides real life contexts, challenges and experiences.